Stefan Christensen ← Back to writing

 Then you watch an engineer spend three days choosing which option to use.

-This was us at Pleo.
+This was us.
 Our platform teams wrote thousands of lines of documentation.
 Engineers read almost none of it.
 Everyone felt like they were working hard.
 Throughput barely moved.

 We tried renaming teams.
 “Developer Enablement” became “Platform Products.”